 - The one thread that does move the season’s main plot forward are the slight barbs Richie keeps throwing at Tony.
 He continues to sell coke along the garbage routes and tries to further collude with Uncle Junior.
 Richie even triggers Tony into two panic attacks this episode—the thing is, now he knows he can do it.

-- Seriously, though.
-Melfi poured an obscene amount of vodka into that glass.
-It adds a darkly comic undertone if we consider that she could be drunk during all her therapy sessions with Tony.
+- Seriously, though, Melfi poured an obscene amount of vodka into that glass.
+It adds a darkly comic undertone if we consider that she could be drunk during all her therapy sessions with Tony. (“So, what’s up?“)

-- Melfi’s son Jason, last seen in “The Legend of Tennessee Moltisanti”, has grown into an even bigger smart-aleck asshole.
+- Melfi’s son Jason, last seen in “The Legend of Tennessee Moltisanti,” has grown into an even bigger smart-aleck asshole than he before.
 For one, he’s studying deconstructive theory, and, secondly, he totally bails out on his mother during her argument at the restaurant.

 - “That’s our policy, it’s written on our trucks.
 Double your garbage back if you’re not satisfied.”